 Even though I have always seemed to work, sell, and earn money better than most of my friends and family I never reached that super-status of income.
 I've never been more than middle class or even upper middle class.
 I've always thought I wanted to be rich but the reality is that I never have counted richness in dollars.
 More than dollars I wanted to be rich in friends, family, and relationships.
 Those very characteristics was what probably kept me from the Super-Uber income during my working career.
 In the various sales positions I've held at various businesses I always wanted to stick around and get to know my customers instead of moving on to find my next new customer.
 And so it was when I was selling newspapers.
 I could have sold twice as many newspapers but if anyone of those young sailors struck up a conversation with me I stopped and lingered to talk, joke around, and laugh with them.

 From time to time, the ships that were station at the Newport Naval Base would go "out to sea."
 That is to say, the ship would go on training maneuvers or even real defensive moves for Naval operations and the ship would be gone for weeks or even months at a time.
 The families of the sailors, many of them my friends, whose fathers were stationed on a ship, would lament the days when their dad was going to be "out to sea."
 I remember when Ronnie told me that his ship was leaving in a few days and would be gone for three months.
 I was forlorned.
 I wouldn't see my Navy Buddy for a while and I was sad.
 I marked on my calendar when he would return.
-On that return to dock day I went down to the ship that morning when it was schedule to pull into dock, even though my paper sale job wasn't until about 4:00 in the afternoon.
-At the appropriate time, when the crew was dismissed, the hoards of sailors came rumbled down that ramp scurrying about the dock t find their wives and children.
+On that Return to Dock Day I went down to the ship that morning when it was schedule to pull into dock, even though my paper sale job wasn't until about 4:00 in the afternoon.
+At the appropriate time, when the crew was dismissed, the hordes of sailors came rumbled down that ramp scurrying about the dock t find their wives and children.
 The ship was opened for visitors so their were civilians on the dock and on the ship itself.
 The single guys, especially that were from out of town, and those that had no one to meet them would stay on board and maintain the ship.
 I knew that description fit Ronnie.
-When the crowd cleared I ran up the ramp looking for Ronnie.
+When the crowd cleared, I ran up the ramp looking for Ronnie.
 He did not know I was coming, so it took me a while to find him.
-When I did find him it was so much fun.
+When I did find him, it was so much fun.
 He picked me up and held me in the air.
-He did not expect ANYBODY to come and welcome him back.
+Ronnie did not expect ANYBODY to come and welcome him back.
 Ronnie was as excited as I was.
 After the man hugs and appropriate high fives, he invited me to eat lunch with him in the galley.
+Ronnie wanted to rake me to lunch as his family member.
 There was lots of family members on board and it was a festive atmosphere.
-Eventually I had to go home, get my newspapers and head back to the piers to sell them.
+Eventually, the fun and frivolity had to come to an end, and I had to go home, get my newspapers and head back to the piers to sell them.

 <<<< Previous Story <<<< >>>> Next Story >>>>